Sharps Container Disposal

 What to Ask Your Sharps Disposal Company

 All sharps disposal companies are not created equal.
 Some carry different levels of insurance to protect their customers.
 Some hold their customers liable even while the waste is in transit.
 Certain companies levy much higher fees and charges for disposal.
-Some companies, meanwhile, offer waste disposal for as much as 50% less cost, with as much as $15 million in insurance to protect their clients.

 • Who’s liable for your medical waste?
 With some sharps disposal firms, you remain liable for your waste until it’s neutralized.
 With MedPro, you’re safe as soon as the waste leaves your facility.